-Although Samsung has a reputation for making reliable phones that customers love – even going so far as to be considered the best Android phone brand in terms of customer satisfaction – a few weird software glitches and hardware constraints can still cause unwanted issues.
-For example, Samsung phones have become infamous for their dead battery after a major update.
-Some of these issues require the manufacturer to apply patches or perform proper optimization, so you can’t necessarily fix them yourself, but other quirks, like the moisture detected notification for older devices, may benefit from a few workarounds.
-Of course, if you discover new issues, it is recommended to use the Samsung Members app to report issues so that Samsung can collect data and provide advice where appropriate.
+For example, Samsung phones have become infamous for their dead batteries after major updates.
+Some of these issues require the manufacturer to apply patches or perform proper optimization, so you can’t necessarily fix them yourself.
+Other quirks, such as the moisture-detection notification on older devices, may benefit from a few workarounds.
+If you find new issues, please use the Samsung Members app to report them so Samsung can collect data and provide advice when appropriate.

-Battery exhausted after an update
+Battery exhausted after an update.

 Users recommend waiting a week to see if the battery drain persists, as this gives your phone enough time to repair itself.
 But as a safety precaution, it is recommended to be careful with third-party apps, as they are not always as well optimized or compatible with new software, which can cause your device to drain faster than it should.
 The best solution is to use these apps sparingly to reduce their background activity.

-Humidity detected error persists
+Humidity detected error persists.

 This is one of the reported issues that has caused phones to fail to charge, and sometimes this alert still doesn’t go away after hours of drying – although this is usually not the case.
 If the notification persists and you think your port is dry, start by carefully examining the opening with a flashlight to make sure no water remains.